jonniespratley/predix-ui/docs/buttons.md

-# Buttons
+# Button
-This is the buttons documentation.
+This is the px-button documentation.

-## Example
+## Usage

 ```react
 <px.Button label='Test Button'/>